(el e TRIP tan)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience dizziness, loss of strength and energy, or fatigue.
-Have patient report immediately to prescriber severe nausea, severe vomiting, severe headache, constipation, diarrhea, severe abdominal pain, bloody stools, burning or numbness feeling, weight loss, leg cramps, leg pain, sensation of cold, burning or pain in feet or toes, shortness of breath, signs of serotonin syndrome (dizziness, severe headache, agitation, hallucinations, tachycardia, arrhythmia, flushing, tremors, sweating a lot, change in balance, severe nausea, or severe diarrhea), signs of severe cardiac abnormalities (chest, throat, neck, or jaw tightness, pain, pressure, or heaviness; break out in a cold sweat; shortness of breath; a fast heartbeat; abnormal heartbeat; or very bad dizziness or passing out), or signs of severe cerebrovascular disease (change in strength on one side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight) (HCAHPS).
+Have patient report immediately to prescriber severe nausea, severe vomiting, severe headache, constipation, diarrhea, severe abdominal pain, bloody stools, burning or numbness feeling, weight loss, leg cramps, leg pain, sensation of cold, burning or pain in feet or toes, shortness of breath, signs of serotonin syndrome (dizziness, severe headache, agitation, hallucinations, tachycardia, abnormal heartbeat, flushing, tremors, sweating a lot, change in balance, severe nausea, or severe diarrhea), signs of severe cardiac abnormalities (chest, throat, neck, or jaw tightness, pain, pressure, or heaviness; break out in a cold sweat; shortness of breath; tachycardia; abnormal heartbeat; or severe dizziness or passing out), or signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.